AIO Team

 Dr Damiano Spina

-Damiano is a Senior Lecturer and former DECRA Fellow at the School of Computing Technologies at RMIT University.
+Dr Damiano Spina is Senior Lecturer and former DECRA Fellow at the School of Computing Technologies at RMIT University.
 His research areas are Information Retrieval (IR), Text Analytics, and Artificial Intelligence (AI).
 In particular, his research focuses on interactive IR, evaluation of information access systems, and responsible AI.

 -